Menu

 What breaks teams out of Fragile:

 That's it.
 Four things.
 Quarterly plan, weekly rhythm, basic monitoring, clear ownership.
-I've moved teams from Fragile to Stable in 8-12 weeks with nothing more than these four interventions and the discipline to actually stick with them.
+I've moved teams from Fragile to Stable in 8-12 weeks with nothing more than these four interventions and the discipline to stick with them.

 Stage 2: Stable